-Isha's Doctoral study is located at Metanoia Institute, Middlesex University and The British Library.
+Isha's Doctoral study Title: A study of Black Issues in Counsellor training 2005 is located at Metanoia Institute, Middlesex University and The British Library.

 She has published several papers from her Doctoral study on the process of understanding ‘black issues’ in counsellor training and practice.
 She has also co-authored an autobiography and contributed to several journals and anthologies.

-Her book ‘Black Issues In The Therapeutic Process’ Palgrave Macmillan Publishers.www.palgrave.com was published in 2009
+Her books ‘Black Issues In The Therapeutic Process’ Palgrave Macmillan Publishers.www.palgrave.com published in 2009

-and 'The Challenge of Racism in Therapeutic Practice' 2016 www.palgrave.com
+and 'The Challenge of Racism in Therapeutic Practice' published in 2016 www.palgrave.com

 She is semi-retired and resides both in Tobago and the UK.

 Workshops about the the challenge of racism in therapeutic practice and concepts from Isha's book are being presented by BAATN.